atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 Hello World Configuration
 =========================

-The Hello World is prepared to be build by CMake through the use of its :code:`CMakeLists.txt` file.
+The Hello World is prepared to be built by CMake through the use of its :code:`CMakeLists.txt` file.
 The first step is letting CMake configure the build environment.

+It can be a good practise to build examples out-of-scope.
+In order to do that, create ...

-The location where the configure step is executed, will be the root for the build directory.
-It's good practice to build examples (or anything for that matter) out-of-source.
-To do that, create a :code:`build` directory in the :code:`examples/helloworld` directory and go there, making our location :code:`examples/helloworld/build`.
+It's good practice to build examples or applications out-of-source.
+In order to do that, create a :code:`build` directory in the :code:`examples/helloworld` directory and go there, making our location :code:`examples/helloworld/build`.

-Here, we can let CMake configure the build environment for us by typing
+Here, we can let CMake configure the build environment for us by typing:
 ::

     cmake ../